Modify Raster Cell Size by Resampling

 Connection.png

 Double-click on the RasterResampler to open the parameters.
-In the parameters, change the Resolution Specification to Percentage, then enter 50 into the Percentage parameter.
-Next, set the Interpolation Type to Average 4, then click OK.
+In the parameters, set the following

 RasterResample.png

-Average 4 and Average 16 are useful interpolation types for numeric rasters like DEMs and produce higher quality images than Bilinear and Nearest Neighbor.
+Average 4 and Average 16 are useful interpolation methods for numeric rasters like DEMs and produce higher-quality images than Bilinear and Nearest Neighbor.
 For more information, see the RasterResampler documentation.

 Note: Another common practice is to create raster pyramids to improve performance.
 To find out more about using the RasterPyramider in FME, see the Raster Pyramiding Example article.